 2. Flute Music Instrument

-Whenever we pronounce or imagine flute, the first image that pops into our mind is the image of Lord Krishna and the melody which is associated with the instrument.
-Hence, it proves the importance of flute which is associated with Indian music since time immemorial.
+Whenever we pronounce or imagine the flute, the first image that pops into our mind is the image of Lord Krishna and the melody associated with the instrument.
+Hence, it proves the importance of the flute which has been associated with Indian music since time immemorial.

 Flute Music Instrument Description

-Flute is an instrument which provides exuberance in the mind and soul.
-Flute is structured into cylindrical tube of uniform bore.
+The flute is an instrument which provides exuberance in the mind and soul.
+It is structured into the cylindrical tube of the uniform bore.
 To produce sound, one must hold the holes with fingers of left and right variations.
-Similarly, variations of pitch are generated by the length of air column.
+Similarly, variations of pitch are generated by the length of the air column.

 Famous Flute Music Instrument Artists in India

-Pt Pannalal Ghosh and Pt Hari Prashad Chaurasia are considered as the best curator of flute playing in India.
+Pt Pannalal Ghosh and Pt Hari Prashad Chaurasia are considered the best curators of flute playing in India.

 3. Shehnai Music Instrument

-Shehnai is a traditional Indian musical instrument where one can hear the melodious music in occasions like marriages and temple processions.
+It is a traditional Indian musical instrument where one can hear melodious music on occasions like marriages and temple processions.

 Shehnai Music Instrument Description